How to Use Field Test Mode to Check Your iPhone Signal Strength

 Field test mode is used by technicians and engineers.
 Because it isn’t a feature that the iPhone promotes to customers, you won’t find it easily accessible on an app or menu.
 You have to punch a series of commands into your phone’s keypad to enter field test mode, but it’s fairly straightforward.
 Let’s walk through the process.

-There are different ways to enter field test mode, depending on which version of iOS you’re using.
-Keep in mind that the steps may differ slightly due to the model of iPhone and cellular carrier, but these instructions should get you started.
+There are also other ways to enter field test mode.
+The exact steps depend on which version of iOS you’re using, so your steps may change with every software update.
+Your process could also be different due to your model of iPhone and your cellular carrier.

 You should now see the field test mode menu.
 To view your phone’s signal strength in dBms for the nearest cellular tower: